multi-build/multibuild/README.rst

   environment variables used by ``configure_build.sh``/``library_builders.sh``.
-In Linux, the environment variables used for the build cannot be set in the ``.travis.yml`` file, because the build processing runs in a Docker container, so only the only environment variables that reach the container are those passed in via the ``docker run`` command, or those set in ``env_vars.sh``.
+In Linux, the environment variables used for the build cannot be set in the ``.travis.yml`` file, because the build processing runs in a Docker container, so the only environment variables that reach the container are those passed in via the ``docker run`` command, or those set in ``env_vars.sh``.